create3000/x_ite/docs/_posts/components/EnvironmentalEffects/TextureBackground.md

 #### Hints

 - Setting the same color at two consecutive angles produces a solid color band.
+- This field may be ignored, applying the default value regardless.
 - [X3D Scene Authoring Hints, Color](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#Color){:target="_blank"}

 #### Warning

 - You must have one more *groundColor* value than groundAngle values.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile

 ### SFFloat [in, out] **transparency** 0 <small>[0,1]</small>